wraft/wraft/README.md

 ## License

-Wraft is open-source software licensed under the [AGPLv3](LICENSE.md).
+Wraft is a product from Functionary Labs Pvt  - Released under the [AGPLv3](LICENSE.md) License.